testabit/SonataDatagridBundle/README.md

 [![Build Status](https://secure.travis-ci.org/sonata-project/SonataDatagridBundle.png?branch=master)](http://travis-ci.org/sonata-project/SonataDatagridBundle)

-This bundle integrates the SonataAdminBundle with the Doctrine ORM project.
+This bundle provides base class to generate Datagrid.

-The online documentation of the bundle is in http://sonata-project.org/bundles/doctrine-orm-admin
+The online documentation of the bundle is in http://sonata-project.org/bundles/datagrid

 For contribution to the documentation you cand find it on [Resources/doc](https://github.com/sonata-project/SonataDatagridBundle/tree/master/Resources/doc).